raju-sah/Raju-Laravel-JWT/README.md

-Raju-Laravel-JWT is a repo that help you to understand and implement the JWT token in Laravel app, just clone this repo and safeguard your api's with JWT-token.
+Raju-Laravel-JWT is a repo that help you to understand and implement the JWT-token in Laravel app.
+After cloning this repo, just run this below command after the composer install/composer update:

+php artisan jwt:secret

+Kudos!!
+Now your Laravel api's are safe using JWT-token.

  Happy coding !!